jinchuntan/tenun/README.md

 ## Features

 ### For Weavers (job seekers)
-- **Plain‑language career search** — type "I like working with data" and get **6 genuinely different** role suggestions (AI‑generated).
+- **Plain-language career search.** Type "I like working with data" and get **6 genuinely different** role suggestions (AI-generated).
-- **Job detail breakdowns** — required & nice‑to‑have skills, the "secret sauce" that separates hired candidates, honest fit questions, common gaps, and entry paths.
+- **Job detail breakdowns.** Required and nice-to-have skills, the "secret sauce" that separates hired candidates, honest fit questions, common gaps, and entry paths.
-- **Profile & CV upload** — upload a CV/resume/portfolio (PDF/DOCX) to pre‑fill a career profile, or fill it in manually.
+- **Profile and CV upload.** Upload a CV, resume, or portfolio (PDF/DOCX) to pre-fill a career profile, or fill it in manually.
-- **Dashboard** — a multi‑pane "career weave": pathways, skills/skill‑gaps, opportunities, a global career **Atlas**, **mentors**, **outreach** drafts, and a **CV/portfolio** builder.
+- **Dashboard.** A multi-pane "career weave": pathways, skills and skill-gaps, opportunities, a global career **Atlas**, **mentors**, **outreach** drafts, and a **CV/portfolio** builder.
-- **CV builder** — create a CV, pick a template (Harvard / Creative), import an existing CV, and edit block by block.
+- **CV builder.** Create a CV, pick a template (Harvard or Creative), import an existing CV, and edit block by block.

 ### For Employers
-- Landing page explaining how Tenun surfaces context‑rich, better‑fit early‑career candidates.
+- Landing page explaining how Tenun surfaces context-rich, better-fit early-career candidates.
-- Candidate‑signal cards, a comparison vs. traditional job boards, a mock recruiter portal preview, and a **role intake form**.
+- Candidate-signal cards, a comparison vs. traditional job boards, a mock recruiter portal preview, and a **role intake form**.

 ### Platform
-- **AI with automatic fallback** — OpenRouter (primary) → Groq (fallback), server‑side only.
+- **AI with automatic fallback.** OpenRouter (primary) falls back to Groq, server-side only.
-- **Tenun Guide** — a floating mascot chatbot that answers strictly from a controlled knowledge base and escalates to a support email when unsure (no hallucination).
+- **Tenun Guide.** A floating mascot chatbot that answers strictly from a controlled knowledge base and escalates to a support email when unsure (no hallucination).
-- **Bilingual** — English / Bahasa Melayu, with a navbar switcher; the AI replies in the selected language too.
+- **Bilingual.** English or Bahasa Melayu via a navbar switcher.
+The AI replies in the selected language too.
-- **Auth** — Google sign‑in via Supabase (optional; the app runs without it).
+- **Auth.** Google sign-in via Supabase (optional; the app runs without it).
-- **Rate limiting** — IP‑based on AI routes via Upstash Redis (optional; skipped if not configured).
+- **Rate limiting.** IP-based on AI routes via Upstash Redis (optional; skipped if not configured).

 ---